Liverpool F.C.–Manchester United F.C. rivalry: Inter-city rivals

 The cities of Liverpool and Manchester are located in the north west of England, 35 mi apart.
 Since the Industrial Revolution, there has been a consistent rivalry between the two cities based on economic and industrial competition.
 Manchester through to the 18th century was the far more populous city and was considered representative of the north.
 By the late 18th century, Liverpool had grown as a major seaport – critical to the growth and success of the northern cotton mills.
 Over the next century, Liverpool grew to supersede Manchester and throughout the late 19th and early 20th century was often described as the British Empire's second city.
-The links between the two cities were strengthened with the construction of the Bridgewater Canal, the Mersey and Irwell Navigation and the world’s first inter-city railway, the Liverpool and Manchester Railway, for the transport of raw materials inland.
+The links between the two cities were strengthened with the construction of the Bridgewater Canal, the Mersey and Irwell Navigation and the world's first inter-city railway, the Liverpool and Manchester Railway, for the transport of raw materials inland.

 The construction of the Manchester Ship Canal, funded by Manchester merchants, was opposed by Liverpool politicians and bred resentment between the two cities.
 Tensions between working-class Liverpool dockers and labourers in Manchester was heightened after its completion in 1894, just three months before the first meeting between Liverpool and Newton Heath (as United were called at the time) in a play-off match that would see Newton Heath relegated to the Second Division.

 Today, the crests of both the city of Manchester and Manchester United include stylised ships representing the Manchester Ship Canal and Manchester's trade roots.
-The ship is also included on the crest of many other Mancunian institutions such as Manchester City Council and rivals Manchester City F.C.
+The ship is also included on the crest of many other Mancunian institutions such as the Manchester City Council.

 Post-war shifts in economic ties, reliance on regional coal and shifts in transatlantic trade patterns caused by the growth of Asian labour markets caused the gradual decline of British manufacturing.
 Both Liverpool and Manchester suffered the loss of their primary sources of income.
 With Liverpool, the switch from North American to continental European and Asian shipping routes tended to benefit southern English ports, while Manchester suffered from the expansion of the Asian textile industry.
 This reversal of fortunes happened against the backdrop of shifting political backgrounds and significant events in British culture and society in the second half of the 20th century.

 Both cities were part of the county of Lancashire until 1974, with the enactment of the Local Government Act 1972.
 Since then, Liverpool and Manchester respectively anchor the neighbouring metropolitan counties of Merseyside and Greater Manchester.

 The two cities continue to be strong regional rivals.
 Their continued importance to the UK economy has been reflected with the awarding of the 2002 Commonwealth Games to Manchester, while Liverpool was awarded the title of 2008 European Capital of Culture as part of its regeneration.

 More recent projects by Peel Ports have sought to re-establish the economic links between the Port of Liverpool and Port of Manchester, including re-developing trade links via the Manchester Ship Canal.